jcouto/wfield/README.md

 There is a command-line inteface to run computations from the command line.
 Do `wfield -h` to learn more. <br/>

 Notebook examples are [here](https://github.com/jcouto/wfield/tree/master/notebooks).

+Look at [this one](https://github.com/jcouto/wfield/tree/master/notebooks/tutorial_example_warping_stack_ROIs.ipynb) to load decomposed data and extract ROIs.
 <br/>